Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Security analysis

 where $Q_{m,m}$ and $e_{m,m}^X$ denote the gain and the phase-error rate in the rounds where $m$ photons are sent and $m$ photons are accepted, $Q^Z$ is the $Z$-basis gain, $e^Z$ is the bit-error rate, and $f$ is the efficiency of information reconciliation.
 Note not to confuse the gains with quadrature observables.
 In addition, since Bob's key decoding succeeds probabilistically where he only accepts quadratures above the threshold, we use the term ``accepting'' to represent receiving a certain state and passing the post-selection.
 All the gains and error rates in the key-rate formula are restricted to the rounds with light intensity $\mu_a=\mu$.
 We discard the rounds where the total photon number decreases after state transmission, as the photons that are lost may come from Eve's interception, with which Eve can apply a PNS attack.
 The corresponding phase-error probability is $1/2$; hence these rounds do not contribute to key generation.
 In addition, as the transmission channel is naturally lossy in a usual setting, we do not account for the terms where the total photon number increases.

-Note that the key-rate formula in Eq.~\eqref{Eq::Keyforward} assumes forward reconciliation, where Bob reconciles his raw keys to Alice's, $k_a$, and then the users perform privacy amplification.
+Note that the key-rate formula in \eqref{Eq::Keyforward} assumes forward reconciliation, where Bob reconciles his raw keys to Alice's, $k_a$, and then the users perform privacy amplification.
 The rounds where Alice sends a non-vacuum state while Bob receives a vacuum state are hence insecure, since the information carriers are lost through the channel.
 Instead, if reverse reconciliation is used, where Alice reconciles her raw keys to Bob's, the rounds where Bob receives a vacuum state become secure.
 One can interpret Bob's raw keys in these rounds as generated from local random numbers, and no information is known {\emph{a priori}} in transmission.
 This is a common practice in usual CV QKD and in accordance with the observation in Ref.~\cite{Qi2021BB84}.
+The fact that the vacuum component can also contribute to key rate formula is first observed in Ref.~\cite{lo2005getting}.
 We present as Theorem~\ref{Thm:reversekeyrate} the key-rate lower bound with reverse reconciliation as the main key-rate formula to be used throughout this paper.

 \begin{theorem} For the time-bin CV QKD protocol in Table~\ref{table:protocol} with reverse reconciliation, in the asymptotic limit of an infinite data size, the distillable secure key rate $r$ is lower bounded by $r_{\mathrm{rev}}$,